-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify: Annually

-Continuously and Ongoing

 Other Specify:

+Data Aggregation and Analysis: Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

+X State Medicaid Agency □ Weekly

+Operating Agency ☐ Monthly

+☐ Sub-State Entity ⊠ Quarterly

+Other Specify: ⊠ Annually

+□ Continu ously and Ongoing

+Other Specify:

-#/% of waiver participants with documentation of choice offered among waiver services for which there has been an assessed need by the case manager N: # of waiver participants with documentation of choice offered among waiver services for which there has been an assessed need by the case manager D: Total # of waiver participants in sample
+Performance Measure: #/% of waiver participants with documentation of choice offered among waiver services for which there has been an assessed need by the case manager N: # of waiver participants with documentation of choice offered among waiver services for which there has been an assessed need by the case manager D: Total # of waiver participants in sample

+Data Source (Select one): Other If 'Other' is selected, specify: QA/QI Review for Case Ma ervices

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies):

+State Medicaid Agency □ Weekly ☐ 100% Review

-Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% confidence level with +/- 5% margin of error Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+☒ Operating Agency ☐ Monthly y ⊠ Less than 100% Review

+☐ Sub-State Entity ✓ Quarter ✓ Annual Representative Sample Confidence Interval = 95% confidence level with +/- 5% margin of error Stratified

+Specify: Describe Group:

+Continu Ongoin ously and g Other Specify:

+Other Specify:

+Data Aggregation and Anal ysis:

+Responsible Party for data aggregation and analysis (a that applies): Frequency of data aggregation and analysis(check each that applies):

+X State Medicaid Agenc y □ {Weekly}

+Operating Agency ☐ Monthly

+Sub-State Entity × Quarter ly

+Other Specify: ⊠ Annually y

+Continu ously and Ongoing

 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify: Annually

-Continuously and Ongoing

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies): Other Specify:

-ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-i.
-Describe the States method for addressing individual problems as they are discovered.
-Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the state to document these items.

-Scheduled record reviews and satisfaction surveys performed by DOH/DDD assist in identifying individual as well as systemic problems.
-If a record is found to be out of compliance, e.g. ISP was not updated, DOH/DDD is responsible to ensure that the ISP is updated and to track and document this when completed.
-DOH/DDD submits the record review and survey results to DHS/MQD.
-DHS/MQD performs its own review of records reviewed by DOH/DDD that were determined to be out of compliance.

-Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify: Annually

-Continuously and Ongoing

 Other Specify:

+cessary additional information on the strategies empl he waiver program, including frequency and parties i

+Scheduled record reviews and satisfaction surveys well as systemic problems.
+If a record is found to responsible to ensure that the ISP is updated and to the record review and survey results to DHS/MQI s performed by DOH/DDD assist in identifying individe out of compliance, e.g. ISP was not updated, DO o track and document this when completed.
+DOH/DlDD.
+DHS/MQD performs its own review of records re vidual as H/DDD is DD submits

+DOH/DDD that were determined to be out of com Remediation Data Aggregation Remediation related Data Aggregation -

+Remediation-related Data Aggregation and Ana Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

+X State Medicaid Agency □ Weekly

+Operating Agency ☐ Monthly

+☐ Sub-State Entity 区 Quarterly

+Other Specify: ⊠ Annually

+☐ Continuously and Ongoing

+Other

+b.
-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Service Plans that are currently non-operational.

-Please provide a detailed strategy for assuring Service Plans, the specific timeline for implementing identified strategies, and the parties responsible for its operation.
+met hods for discovery and remediation related to the assurance of Service Plans that are currently non-operational. ◉ No 0 Yes Please provide a detailed strategy for assuring Service Plans, the specific timeline for implementing identified strategies, and the parties responsible for its operation.